 If you're looking to build a broad back and well-defined V shape physique, your dumbbells will help get you there.

-In this guide, we'll show you the best dumbbell lat exercises so you can create effective workouts which you can do from the comfort of your own home.
+In this guide, I'll show you the best dumbbell lat exercises so you can create effective workouts which you can do from the comfort of your own home.

 1. Dumbbell Bent Over Row